oracle-livelabs/goldengate/ogg-json/remote-desktop/remote-desktop.md

 # Get Started with noVNC Remote Desktop

 ## Introduction
-In this lab, you learn how to use a remote desktop session for this workshop.
+In this lab, you learn configure a remote desktop session used throughout this workshop.

 Estimated Time: 10 minutes